zextras/carbonio-shell-ui/api-extractor/carbonio-shell-ui.api.md

 // Warnings were encountered during analysis:
 //
+// lib/boot/app/app-dependant-exports.d.ts:8:5 - (ae-forgotten-export) The symbol "AppActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:15:5 - (ae-forgotten-export) The symbol "IntegrationActions" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:16:5 - (ae-forgotten-export) The symbol "getI18n_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:17:5 - (ae-forgotten-export) The symbol "getTFunction" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:18:5 - (ae-forgotten-export) The symbol "getAppContextHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:19:5 - (ae-forgotten-export) The symbol "getAppContext_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:20:5 - (ae-forgotten-export) The symbol "getAppHook" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:21:5 - (ae-forgotten-export) The symbol "getApp_2" needs to be exported by the entry point lib.d.ts
+// lib/boot/app/app-dependant-exports.d.ts:22:5 - (ae-forgotten-export) The symbol "addBoard_2" needs to be exported by the entry point lib.d.ts
 // lib/settings/components/settings-header.d.ts:5:5 - (ae-forgotten-export) The symbol "RouteLeavingGuardProps" needs to be exported by the entry point lib.d.ts
 // lib/store/account/updaters.d.ts:15:9 - (ae-forgotten-export) The symbol "IdentityMods" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:22:5 - (ae-forgotten-export) The symbol "CarbonioModule" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:24:5 - (ae-forgotten-export) The symbol "AppRouteDescriptor" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:28:5 - (ae-forgotten-export) The symbol "BoardView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:30:5 - (ae-forgotten-export) The symbol "SettingsView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:8:5 - (ae-forgotten-export) The symbol "AppRoute" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:32:5 - (ae-forgotten-export) The symbol "UtilityView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:10:9 - (ae-forgotten-export) The symbol "PrimaryBarView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:34:5 - (ae-forgotten-export) The symbol "PrimaryAccessoryView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:11:9 - (ae-forgotten-export) The symbol "SecondaryBarView" needs to be exported by the entry point lib.d.ts
+// lib/store/app/store.d.ts:36:5 - (ae-forgotten-export) The symbol "SecondaryAccessoryView" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:12:9 - (ae-forgotten-export) The symbol "AppView" needs to be exported by the entry point lib.d.ts
+// lib/store/integrations/store.d.ts:25:9 - (ae-forgotten-export) The symbol "ActionFactory" needs to be exported by the entry point lib.d.ts
-// lib/store/app/store.d.ts:22:5 - (ae-forgotten-export) The symbol "CarbonioModule_2" needs to be exported by the entry point lib.d.ts
+// lib/store/integrations/store.d.ts:31:9 - (ae-forgotten-export) The symbol "Component" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:8:5 - (ae-forgotten-export) The symbol "AccountSettingsAttrs" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:10:5 - (ae-forgotten-export) The symbol "ZimletProp" needs to be exported by the entry point lib.d.ts
 // lib/types/account/index.d.ts:42:9 - (ae-forgotten-export) The symbol "Signature" needs to be exported by the entry point lib.d.ts